 On the other hand, some children cannot get rid of salt and water as easily as they should, so need to reduce their salt intake.
 These are the children who develop problems with high blood pressure.

-We test your child’s urine with dipsticks for protein.
+We test the child’s urine with dipsticks for protein.
 We then send the sample to the laboratory to measure the amount of protein it contains more accurately.
 If the protein is increasing, it may mean that the rate of decline in kidney function is increasing and we may consider prescribing ACE inhibitors.

 Creatinine level and evidence for deterioration of kidney function

-We check your child’s creatinine level at every visit and plot the results on a graph so we can see how the level is changing.
+We check the child’s creatinine level at every visit and plot the results on a graph so we can see how the level is changing.
 If the level has gone up more than we would expect, we may call you back to clinic sooner than planned, as this means that your child’s kidney function has got worse.
 However, there can be reversible causes for worsening kidney function, which we will investigate.

 Blood acidity (bicarbonate)